 Environmental signs, logos, labels or symbols should be used in marketing communication only when the source of those signs or symbols is clearly indicated and there is no likelihood of confusion over their meaning, or when compulsory by law.
 Such marks should not be used in a way that falsely suggests official approval or independent third-party certification.

 Marketers should ensure that the basis for any third-party certification is clear.
 Certification of environmental claims should be based on reliable scientific evidence.
 Typically, this requires access to the appropriate underlying documentation.
-Where claims are verified by such a certifying body care should be taken that marketing communications do not misrepresent or exaggerate the scope and limits of the certification achieved.
+Where claims are verified by a certifying body care should be taken that marketing communications do not misrepresent or exaggerate the scope and limits of the certification achieved.

 Article D8 – Environmental attribute claims